 Diwali Sweets/Mithai

-A range of special sweets/mithai for exchanging on the festive occasion of Diwali include cashew sweets like kaju kalinga, kaju katli, kaju anaar.
+A range of special sweets/mithai include cashew sweets like kaju kalinga, kaju katli, kaju anaar.
 Other specialties include daal, ghee, bombay peda, boondi, kashmiri peda, sangam, green cream fruit burfi, kesari and mango pedas.

 Excellent Sweets/Mithai